Martin Heinrich: Tenure

+In March 2026, Heinrich was one of only two Democratic senators to vote to advance the nomination of Markwayne Mullin as head of the Department of Homeland Security.
+Heinrich said he considered Mullin a friend.

+Heinrich is a member of the Fight Club in the U.S. Senate.

 Gun laws

 On April 17, 2013, Heinrich voted to expand background checks for gun purchases, and against regulating assault weapons.

 In response to the 2017 Las Vegas shooting, Heinrich said that Congress should pass legislation to combat gun violence.

 Health care

 On September 27, 2013, Heinrich voted to restore funding for the Affordable Care Act as part of an amendment to legislation funding government operations for 45 days, and which also omitted House-passed language prioritizing debt payments if Congress fails to increase the nation's borrowing limits.